webpack/webpack.js.org/.github/CONTRIBUTING.md

 Start by ensuring that you have Node.js installed and forking the repository:

 - Install [Node.js][1] if you have not already.
 - Install [Yarn][13] if you have not already.
 Yarn is an alternative to npm, and it is required for building the site.
+Note that we use `yarn` specific feature like `resolutions`, so `pnpm` is not expected to work out of the box.
 - Fork the **webpack.js.org** repo from [the main repository][2].
 - `git clone <your-clone-url> && cd webpack.js.org`